 5. The Website Design Group, chaired by Nova Biro, is involved in improving the website to make it more user friendly and dynamic.
 We are currently seeking to fill a paid internship position for website development.
 If you have someone in mind or have any ideas as to content or presentation, please send your comments to Nova Biro at firstname.lastname@example.org.
 All comments are welcomed, a point that cannot be emphasized enough.

-7. The Family and Community Committee of SAM, chaired by Karen Craddock, is aimed at exploring and advancing our understanding, practice and engagement with families and community partners around social-emotional learning.
+6. The Family and Community Committee of SAM, chaired by Karen Craddock and Margaret Kiwanuka, is aimed at exploring and advancing our understanding, practice and engagement with families and community partners around social-emotional learning.
 With an emphasis on convening a diverse body, the plan is to support and deepen our strategies in participatory and culturally responsive and fluent ways across the state and in partnership with other SEL related activities.
 To join this committee, write email@example.com.

-8. Business Involvement Working Group, chaired by David Harris and John Bluthardt, is now culling through the resumes of Organization Developers to use their support in developing strategies to involve Massachusetts businesses in working toward SEL training for all children so that new employees may enter the labor force skilled in problem-solving, forming trusting long lasting relationships and managing their own emotions, creating a 21st century work force.
+7. Business Involvement Working Group, chaired by David Harris and John Bluthardt, is filing nonprofit Massachusetts corporation Articles of Organization subject to review by the Steering Committee.
+From there, they will develop strategies to involve Massachusetts businesses in working toward SEL training for all children so that new employees may enter the labor force skilled in problem-solving, forming trusting long lasting relationships and managing their own emotions, creating a 21st century work force.
 If you would like to become part of this committee, please contact Mitch Lyons at firstname.lastname@example.org.